Our Fair Trade System

 LOCAL CONTEXT NOTES

 Local Context Notes allow WFTO Members to quantify how local influences affect their organisation, as well as explaining to external parties the reality on the ground.
 Some of the factors that were considered include regional unemployment, access to housing, political environment, and substance abuse rates.
 These are circumstances facing every society, with the lowest wage workers often feeling the greatest effect.
-WFTO Members are taking the initiative to work with their employees to identify both opportunities and obstacles, and put practices in place to guarantee workers a better, more just, future.
+WFTO Members are taking the initiative to work with their employees to identify both opportunities and obstacles, and put practises in place to guarantee workers a better, more just, future.

 WFTO Members Calculated living wage